Living in Grenada: Detailed Advice for American Expats

 About Grenada

 Grenada island is an unspoiled Caribbean paradise, also known as the ‘Spice of the Caribbean’ or ‘Spice Isle’ due to its significant exports of spices such as cinnamon and nutmeg.
-With its sister islands, Carriacou and Petite Martinique, Grenada is a destination equivalent to paradise for those favoring strolls through idyllic nature and a relaxed way of living.
+With its sister islands, Carriacou and Petite Martinique, Grenada is a Caribbean destination offering broad lifestyle choices.

-These islands are home to 40 pristine white-sand beaches, crystal-clear turquoise waters, 15 breathtaking waterfalls, 30 top-notch diving locations, and a vast, awe-inspiring rainforest ready for exploration.
+The “Spice Island” has 40 pristine white-sand beaches, crystal-clear turquoise waters, 15 waterfalls, 30 top-notch diving locations, and a vast, awe-inspiring rainforest ready for exploration.

 As a former British Colony and part of the British Commonwealth, Grenada’s official language is English, and a Grenadian Creole language mixed with English, French, and African languages is also widely spoken among the population.

-Direct flights to multiple cities in the United States Grenada’s Maurice Bishop International Airport, including New York and Miami, as well as Toronto, Canada.
+Direct flights to multiple cities in the United States are available from Grenada’s Maurice Bishop International Airport, including to New York and Miami, as well as Toronto, Canada.

 Since the introduction of Grenada’s citizenship by investment program in 2013, there has been a remarkable increase in American expats living in Grenada.
-Foreigners have the opportunity to acquire a Grenada passport in exchange for investing in the country.
+Foreign nationals have the opportunity to acquire a Grenada passport in exchange for investing in the country.

-Tax-friendly policies, including no personal income tax on foreign income, as well as no inheritance, wealth, and capital gains tax
+3. The country has tax-friendly policies, including no personal income tax on foreign income and no inheritance, capital gains, wealth, or capital gains tax.

 grenada citizenship by investment program